farzanehfar/Air_Quality_MachineLearning/README.md

-# Air Quality & Machine Learning Using Classification and Time-Series Methods
+# Two publications have been published for Air Quality & Machine Learning Using Classification and Time-Series Methods.
+Please use the following citations for citing the code.

+# Publication 1 in "Machine Learning for Transport Policy Interventions on Air Quality": https://ieeexplore.ieee.org/document/10114913

 ```bibtex
 @article{farhadi2023machine,